Welcome to my personal Video Game Hall of Shame.

 The Evil Within

 Tired horror trope after tired horror trope strung together in a nonsensical narrative and wrapped up neatly and idiotically at the end.
-Gratuitous gore, cat scares, and a terrible story do not make a good survival horror game — I don’t care whose name is attached to it.
+Gratuitous gore, cat scares, and a terrible story don’t make a good survival horror game — I don’t care whose name is attached to it.
 Skip this one.

 Final Fantasy XIV